Email: Chapter 2, Article 2

 §2-2-12.
 Headlines, etc., not part of act; notes, etc., attached to bills not to be construed as expressing legislative intent.

-Chapter, article or section headings, headlines or headnotes of any act of the Legislature, whether in the act at the time of passage or inserted by the Clerk of the House of Delegates in editing, compiling and publishing the acts of the Legislature, are hereby declared to be mere catchwords and shall not be deemed or construed to be titles of such chapters, articles or sections, or as any part thereof, or as indicating or expressing legislative intent or purpose.
+Chapter, article, or section headings, headlines or headnotes of any act of the Legislature, whether in the act at the time of passage or inserted by the Clerk of the House of Delegates in editing, compiling and publishing the acts of the Legislature, are mere catchwords and shall not be deemed or construed to be titles of such chapters, articles, or sections, or as any part thereof, or as indicating or expressing legislative intent or purpose.

 §2-2-13.
 Official business and records of the state to be in English; exceptions; definition.

 (a) All official business of this state shall be conducted in the English language.
 All official records, documents, rules, orders, and publications shall be printed in English and all official programs, meetings, transactions, and actions conducted by or on behalf of the state and all its political subdivisions shall be in English.

 (b) Other languages may be used by government officials, and in official documents, whenever necessary to:

 (3) Protect the rights of criminal defendants or victims of crime;